Daleks' Invasion Earth 2150 A.D.: Plot

-Wyler and Susan shelter in a cottage, occupied by a woman and her mother.
-Susan convinces Wyler that Dr. Who would avoid the Daleks they have seen in the Watford area, head for the Bedfordshire mine instead, and that they must go there too.
+Wyler and Susan shelter in a cottage, occupied by a mother and daughter.
+Susan convinces Wyler that Dr. Who would head for the Bedfordshire mine, and that they must follow.
 The daughter then leaves on an errand, but returns with Daleks who capture Wyler and Susan and take them to their mine control centre.

-Near the mine Dr. Who and David are confronted by Brockley, a black marketeer, who agrees to smuggle them into the complex.
+Near the mine Dr. Who and David are confronted by black marketeer Brockley, who agrees to smuggle them into the complex.
 By chance, he leads them to the tool shed where Tom and Louise are hiding.
-Reunited, they are joined by a prisoner, Conway.
-He reveals that the Daleks are about to drop a bomb into their mineshaft to destroy the Earth's core.
-This will then be replaced with a device enabling the aliens to pilot the planet like a giant spacecraft.
-Plans of the mine show an old shaft leading to a convergence between the planet's magnetic poles.
-Realising that an explosion at this point would release enough energy to draw the metallic Daleks into the Earth's core, Dr. Who asks Tom and Conway to attempt to deflect the bomb.
-Brockley also leaves, declining to get involved, and Dr. Who sends Louise and David to help get the prisoners away from the mine.
-Brockley then betrays Dr. Who, leading a group of Daleks to him.
-As Dr. Who is led away the Daleks open fire on Brockley, killing him.
+They are joined by a prisoner, Conway.
+He reveals that the Daleks intend to drop a bomb into their mineshaft, to destroy the Earth's core and replace it with a device enabling the planet to be piloted like a giant spacecraft.
+Stolen plans show an old shaft leading to a convergence between the planet's magnetic poles.
+Realising that an explosion at this point would release enough energy to destroy the metallic Daleks, Tom and Conway agree to try deflecting the bomb while Louise and David go to help evacuate the prisoners from the mine.
+Brockley leaves, refusing to get involved, but returns with a group of Daleks.
+As Dr. Who is led away the Daleks fire on Brockley, killing him.

-As Tom and Conway work in the mineshaft to alter the bomb's trajectory, they are discovered by a Roboman.
+Tom and Conway enter the mineshaft but are discovered by a Roboman.
 During the ensuing fight Conway and the Roboman fall to their deaths.
-Tom uses timbers boarding up the old shaft entrance to create a deflecting ramp, then rushes back the surface.
+Tom uses old timbers to create a deflecting ramp, then leaves.

 Dr. Who is taken to the mine control room and meets Wyler and Susan.
 He seizes the radio link to the Robomen and orders them to turn against their masters.
-As the Robomen fight the Daleks, Dr. Who escapes with Wyler and Susan while the slave workers flee from the mine.
+The Robomen and Daleks fight, while everybody else flees from the mine.
 The Daleks quickly defeat the rebellion and release their bomb into the shaft, but the device is deflected and detonates at the pole convergence.
-The Daleks are pulled into the Earth's core and destroyed while their spaceship, having just taken off, is brought crashing down onto the mine and explodes.
+The Daleks are pulled into the Earth's core and destroyed, while their spaceship crashes onto the mine and explodes.

-Later, as the travellers prepare to return to the present in Tardis, Tom asks to be taken back to a few minutes before the burglary occurred.
-Upon arrival he knocks out the thieves and then drives them away in their getaway car, heading for the police station and an anticipated promotion.
+As the travellers prepare to return to the present in Tardis, Tom asks to be taken back to a few minutes before the burglary occurred.
+Upon arrival, he knocks out the thieves and drives them away in their getaway car, heading for the police station and anticipating a promotion.